 Carden Street is in Worcester City centre and therefore easily accessible.
 It is a customer friendly environment where clients feel comfortable and unthreatened.
 This is a holistic approach offering both practical and emotional support for those referred with a “pick and mix” menu all under one roof in a relaxed and informal setting.

-Work taster sessions will be delivered focusing on carpentry, upcycling furniture and in the YSS’s own Carden St. Cafe.
+Work taster sessions will be delivered focusing on carpentry.
 These tasters will provide valuable experience of a fully functioning work place.

 The pick and mix element of the programme will include job club sessions covering disclosure, CV building, interview techniques as well as a range of interpersonal skills such healthy eating, debt & finance management & building confidence & motivation.

 Clients will also have access to mental health assessments and Moodmasters groups.
 Sessions are delivered by trained & experienced YSS staff, whilst being supported by external agencies.

 - All sessions are run at our purpose built training & enterprise centre in Carden Street, Worcester.
 Sessions run on Wednesdays and Thursdays 10.00am till 3.00pm for six weeks.Wednesdays will focus on work taster sessions and Thursday sessions will involve classroom based activities.The Employment Support Programme is designed for ex-offenders who are currently living in the Worcestershire area and are motivated to find employment.
 On completion of the six week programme further support can be offered by YSS mentors, who will conduct 1:1 community based interventions.
 Whilst working to a support plan tailor made to meet the individuals needs.All participants must be motivated to secure employment or access learning and training courses in order to be eligible for the programme.
 On receipt of the referral a professional discussion will take place, to determine the suitability of the individual referred.
 All activities on the programme are group based.